 An integrated and systematic approach to descriptive embryology and comparative anatomy of vertebrate species.

 Prerequisites: BIO 218 (may be taken concurrently).
-Corequisites: Registration in BIO 369 is required.
+Corequisites: Concurrent registration in BIO 369 is required.
 Offered: Fall, odd # years.

 BIO 369 • Structure and Development of Vertebrates Lab 1 Credit